 Attachment Parenting seems to be everywhere nowadays; more parents are now co-sleeping and baby-wearing and letting their little ones lead the way when it comes to some decisions.
 But what happens next?
 When co-sleeping and baby wearing are no longer relevant strategies for fostering positive and strong attachments?

 Nonviolent Communication is the only way to breed secure attachments, to continue to parent the Attached way into older ages and raise the adults who will be our future leaders.
-These 10 tips for easier parenting lead us a step closer to where we want to be.
+These 10 mindful parenting tips lead us a step closer to where we want to be.

 I would love to hear your thoughts, join me on Facebook and tell me how this made you feel.